vimeo/VimeoUpload/README.md

     operation.start()
 ```

-Next, export a copy the [PHAsset](https://developer.apple.com/library/prerelease/ios/documentation/Photos/Reference/PHAsset_Class/index.html) and use the resulting `url` to obtain an upload ticket.
+Next, use `ExportOperation` to export a copy of the [PHAsset](https://developer.apple.com/library/prerelease/ios/documentation/Photos/Reference/PHAsset_Class/index.html).
+You can then use the resulting `url` to [obtain an upload ticket](#obtaining-an-upload-ticket).

 ```Swift
     let exportSession = ... // The export session you just generated (see above)